 The platform generated $8.09 billion in the first quarter, followed by an increase to $8.66 billion in Q2, and further rising to $8.92 billion in the third quarter.

-Looking back at 2023, YouTube achieved an annual revenue of $31.5 billion, marking a 7.88% increase compared to the $29.2 billion revenue reported in 2022.
+Looking back at 2023, YouTube achieved an annual revenue of $31.5 billion, representing a 7.88% increase from the $29.2 billion reported in 2022.

 Here is a table displaying the revenue generated by YouTube through ads over the past years: